Skip to main content

 Wright County, MinnesotaEutrophic

-Locke Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Locke Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 Zebra mussels have been documented at Locke Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 Walleye are documented at Locke Lake, one of 15 fish species on record for the lake.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 Ice-out has been logged at Locke Lake more than two dozen times, putting the median around Apr 8 — a useful baseline for tracking climate trends.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.